 - Tell the students that they are working for the company that makes endless pencils.
 These pencils have a variety of leads that can be pushed through the body of the pencil until the required colour is found.
 Tell six students to make each make a pencil containing three yellow leads and one blue lead.
 The students make a stack of cubes to represent each pencil.
 Put the "endless pencils" into a cardboard packet (e.g. a Milo Box).

 - Allow the students time to attempt the problem and then discuss their strategies.
 Some may derive the result from one-half, "One-half would be 12, so one-quarter is 6, so three-quarters is 18."
 Others may use a division strategy; "I knew that there are six pens.
 There are three yellow leads in each pen so that is six times three, that’s eighteen."
 Remind the students that what they have solved could be represented as an equation, as a double number line, and as a ratio table, as shown below:

-Equation: 1/4 x 24 = 18.
+- Equation: 3/4 x 24 = 18.

 - Prepare other examples of packets of endless pencils.

 - Eight pencils (stacks of cubes), each with two red and three black leads (box labelled: 40 leads.
 Two red and three black are in each pencil.
 How many black leads are there altogether?")

 - Six pencils, each with two green and one yellow leads (box labelled: "18 leads.
 Two green and one yellow are in each pencil.
 How many green leads are there altogether?")